dfinity/candid/spec/Candid.md

 `M` maps an Candid value to a byte sequence representing that value.
 The definition is indexed by type.
 We assume that the fields in a record value are sorted by increasing id.
+For values serialised at type `dynamic`, we assume that their concrete type `t` can either be determined from the value or is known from context.

 ```
 M : <val> -> <primtype> -> i8*